These Celebrities Have Sleep Apnea – Did You Know?

 What are the dangers of sleep apnea if left untreated?

-People often avoid treatment because they don’t want the stigma and discomfort of wearing a mask at night.
-However, depriving your body of oxygen, especially in the long-term puts tremendous wear and strain on all of your symptoms.
-People can expect a marked increase in the following areas of their health:
+People often avoid treating sleep apnea because they don’t want the stigma and discomfort of wearing a mask at night.
+However, depriving your body of oxygen, especially in the long term, puts tremendous strain on all of your symptoms.
+Here are some dangers of sleep apnea if left untreated:2

-• Higher blood pressure – The stress put on your body when it stops breathing can release stress hormones, constricting and hardening the arteries and raising blood pressure.
+• Higher blood pressure – The stress put on your body when you stop breathing can release stress hormones, constricting and hardening the arteries and raising blood pressure.

-• Heart disease – People with OSA or CSA increase their risk of having a heart attack because the disrupted flow of oxygen has a similar effect on one’s blood flow, which can be disastrous to the heart and other organs.
+• Heart disease – People with OSA or CSA increase their risk of having a heart attack because the disrupted flow of oxygen has a similar effect on one’s blood flow, which can be dangerous for the heart and other organs.

-• Type 2 diabetes – There’s a direct link between Type 2 diabetes, obesity, and this sleep disorder.
-Managing one’s weight might not solve the issue completely, but it couldn’t hurt.
+• Type 2 diabetes – There’s a link between Type 2 diabetes, obesity, and sleep apnea.
+Managing one’s weight might not solve the issues that some with sleep apnea completely, but it couldn’t hurt.

 • Weight gain – Not getting adequate sleep causes a hormone imbalance that can lead to increased appetite, irritability, and weight gain.

 • Fatal accidents – People with OSA or CSA often report that they’re exhausted.
-Being deprived of sleep dramatically raises your risk of a car accident or other serious mistake.
+Being deprived of sleep dramatically raises your risk of a car accident or other fatal accident.

 Learn More: Sleep Apnea Facts – When to Worry About Your Snoring

-So, while this condition won’t outright kill you because you should wake up when you stop breathing, the wear and tear it has on your body over time can make it stop functioning, as was possibly the case with Carrie Fisher.
+Yes, sleep apnea could lead to death.
+While this condition won’t outright kill you since you should wake up when you stop breathing, the wear and tear sleep apnea has on your body over time can inhibit your ability to function properly.

-Yes, alcohol does more than just relax your inhibitions.
-It also relaxes your throat muscles, and the effects are compounded when you lie on your back and are unconscious.
+Yes, alcohol can influence sleep apnea15 .
+Alcohol relaxes your throat muscles, and the effects are compounded when you lie on your back and are unconscious.
 What’s more, some people have an episode of OSA after drinking even if they don’t have the condition.

-In addition to relaxing the throat muscles, which can lead to OSA and snoring, drinking alcohol also interrupts your sleep cycle, making your shuteye less restful and restorative.
-So, even though it might seem like a nightcap is an ideal way to end your day and put you in the mood for bed, it can wreak havoc on your sleep.
+In addition to relaxing the throat muscles, which can lead to OSA and snoring, drinking alcohol also interrupts your sleep cycle, making your sleep less restful and restorative16.

 Conclusion

-If you’ve wondered if you have sleep apnea or you’ve been diagnosed, it might seem like a taboo subject.
-But remember, this condition is more common than you think, and there’s a long list of notable figures in the same circumstances as you.
+While some people may think sleep apnea is a difficult topic to address, remember that this condition is more common than you think, and there’s a long list of notable figures in the same circumstances as you.

 Being diagnosed with OSA or CSA is not the end of the world.
-The technology available for the CPAP machines has come a long way in recent years, and many treatment plans are also covered by insurance.
+The technology available for the CPAP machines and MAD devices is constantly improving and many treatment plans are also covered by insurance.

 More Reading: